giridhar7632/Three.js/07-cameras-and-controls.md

 ### PerspectiveCamera

 There are a few different cameras in Three.js.
 The most common camera and the one we've been using is the `PerspectiveCamera`.
+It is like the human eye view, objects gets smaller as they move farther from the camera.

 ```js
 const camera = new THREE.PerspectiveCamera(fov, aspect, near, far)